Tylerus/Tylerus.github.io/_posts/2025-01-01-Albums-Listening.md

 ## The 2025 Listening Tour

 For 2025, I have set a goal to listen to 50 albums end-to-end.
 The goal here is to expose myself to new music, to music that my friends and family find important, and to give me something to write about.
+Music is something I find that I have a tough time exploring organically, so I like the goal of it.

 ## 1. Bob Dylan - Highway 61 Revisited
 ### Where I listened to this: Minneapolis Public Transit